UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 ### Graphical seat reservation

-In order to display the layout of a train to a customer a service to access coach layout data and availability pf places is needed.
+In order to display the layout of a train to a customer a service to access coach layout data and availability of places is needed.

-### Edit passenger information
+### Passenger information

+Passenger names are supported with an element for fits names and an element for last names.
+As an additional option it is possibe to provide a first and a last familiy name additionally.
+This is used to cover lewgal requirements in some spanish speaking countries where both family names might be required separately.

 To add or in special cases edit passenger information a service is provided.
 This service is explicitly designed to be fully complaint to